wedlaken/listener-maths-crossword/docs/PROJECT_STATUS.md

 # Listener Maths Crossword - Project Status

-## 🎯 Current State: **🧩 ANAGRAM GRID STAGE IMPLEMENTATION**
+## 🎯 Current State: **🎉 DYNAMIC ANAGRAM GRID IMPLEMENTATION COMPLETE**

-The project has successfully completed the initial puzzle solving phase and is now implementing the **anagram grid stage** - the second major challenge of the Listener 4869 puzzle.
-This phase involves creating an interactive interface where users can work with anagrams of the completed initial grid solutions.
+The project has successfully implemented a **complete two-stage interactive crossword solver** with dynamic anagram grid functionality.
+This represents a major breakthrough, enabling users to solve both the initial puzzle and the anagram challenge within a unified interface.
+The dynamic anagram grid system automatically generates anagram solutions when the initial puzzle is completed, providing a seamless transition between puzzle stages.

 ## ✅ **COMPLETED FEATURES**